sj-bt/UE4StyleGuide/README.md

 <a name="anc-textures-packing"</a>
 <a name="1.2.6.1"></a>
 #### 1.2.6.1 Texture Packing
-It is common practice to pack multiple layers of texture data into one texture.
-An example of this is packing Emissive, Roughness, Ambient Occlusion together as the Red, Green, and Blue channels of a texture respectively.
-To determine the suffix, simply stack the given suffix letters from above together, e.g. `_ERO`.

-> It is generally acceptable to include an Alpha/Opacity layer in your Diffuse/Albedo's alpha channel and as this is common practice, adding `A` to the `_D` suffix is optional.

 Packing 4 channels of data into a texture (RGBA) is not recommended except for an Alpha/Opacity mask in the Diffuse/Albedo's alpha channel as a texture with an alpha channel occurs more overhead than one without.

 <a name="anc-misc"></a>